Terqa: Late Bronze

+In her article, Eva von Dassow (2022) provides a chronological chart (p.471) illustrating the time of Qis-Addu, and how his rule was contemporary to other monarchs of his time.
+His rule is shown to span the time of three Mitanni kings, named as "Saustatar, Saitarna, and Parattarna II".

+Iron Age

+Later, it fell into the sphere of the Kassite dynasty of Babylon and eventually the Neo-Assyrian Empire.
+A noted stele of Assyrian king Tukulti-Ninurta II (890 to 884 BC) was found near Terqa.

 Archaeology

 The main site is around 20 acre in size and has a height of 60 ft.
 Two thirds of the remains of Terqa are covered by the modern town of Ashara, which limits the possibilities for excavation.
+It is estimated that about half of the original site has been eroded away by the Euphrates river as it slowly shifts its course.

 The site was briefly excavated by Ernst Herzfeld in 1910.
 In 1923, 5 days of excavations were conducted by François Thureau-Dangin and P. Dhorrne.

 From 1974 to 1986, Terqa was excavated for 10 seasons by a team from the International Institute for Mesopotamian Area Studies including the Institute of Archaeology at the University of California at Los Angeles, California State University at Los Angeles, Johns Hopkins University, the University of Arizona and the University of Poitiers in France.
 The team was led by Giorgio Buccellati and Marilyn Kelly-Buccellati.
 The final reports from these excavations have been released over time.
 The same team also excavated the nearby (5 kilometers north) 4th Millennium site of Tell Qraya which they viewed as the probably source for the settlement of Terqa.
 After 1987, a French team led by Olivier Rouault of Lyon University took over the dig and continued to work there until local conditions deteriorated around 2010.

 There are 550 cuneiform tablets from Terqa held at the Deir ez-Zor Museum.